osagiefe/agocd-apps-deployment/command.md

-1. Create an EKS Cluster using this command:
+# 1. Create an EKS Cluster using this command:

-# Create EKS cluster
-  eksctl create cluster --name eks-cluster-110 --node-type t2.small --nodes 2 --nodes-min 2 --nodes-max 3 --region eu-west-2

-in this project ilearnt how to install ArgoCD on Kubernetes, deploy an application, and rollback to a previous version using the Web UI.
+In this project ilearnt how to install ArgoCD on Kubernetes, deploy an application, and rollback to a previous version using the Web UI.

 ArgoCD is a powerful GitOps continuous delivery tool for Kubernetes, and in this step-by-step project ,i will cover:
 - Installing ArgoCD on a Kubernetes cluster